-Mrs. A .- "Didn't ou think Mrs. Whipley a very refined woman?"
-Mrs. B .- "Ehe, was vulgar to me."
-"Well, she is adaptable."
+Mrs. A.-"Didn't you think Mrs. Whipley a very refined woman?"
+Mrs. B.-"She was vulgar to me."
+"Well, he is adaptable,'

 Belfast's shipbuilding firm has or-dered steel ship plates of an Illinois steel company.

 Beauty Is Blood Deep.